 Acid reflux, also known as acid indigestion, is extremely common.
-It occurs when the lower esophageal sphincter (LES)—the muscle located between the esophagus and the stomach—doesn’t close properly.
-This allows stomach contents such as digestive juices to enter the esophagus.
+It occurs when the lower esophageal sphincter (LES) doesn’t close properly.

 The LES is the muscle located between the esophagus and the stomach.
 It’s a one-way valve that normally opens for limited amounts of time when you swallow.
 When the LES fails to close completely, stomach contents and digestive juices can come back up into the esophagus.

 The most common symptom of acid reflux is heartburn, which causes a burning sensation in the chest.
 Other symptoms may include:

 When acid reflux occurs more than twice per week, it’s known as chronic acid reflux, or gastroesophageal reflux disease (GERD).

 The thyroid is a butterfly-shaped gland located in the neck.
 The thyroid gland is responsible for making hormones that regulate your body's metabolism, which is the body’s process of creating and using energy.

 There are several different disorders that can occur when the thyroid produces too many or too few hormones.